Ph.D. in English, Certificates in American Studies and Women’s and Gender Studies, The Graduate Center, CUNY, Feb. 2021

 2020 Davidson, Cathy N., and Christina Katopodis, “Transforming Your Online Teaching from Crisis to Community,” Inside Higher Ed, 11 March 2020.

 Davidson, Cathy N., and Christina Katopodis.
-Transforming Every Classroom: A Practical Guide for Revolutionary Teaching and Learning.
-Harvard University Press (under contract), anticipated 2022.
+The New Classroom: A Practical Guide for Democratic Teaching and Learning.
+Harvard University Press, anticipated 2022.

 FELLOWSHIPS & RESEARCH